Joint appointment with McGill's Institute for Health and Social Policy

 - Law Clerk to the Honourable Marie Deschamps, Supreme Court of Canada, 2005-2006.

-- “Theoretical Strategies to Define Disability”, in The Oxford Handbook of Philosophy and Disability, eds.
-David T. Wasserman and Adam Cureton, Oxford University Press, 2019.
+- ‘Theoretical Strategies to Define Disability’, in David T. Wasserman and Adam Cureton (eds) The Oxford Handbook of Philosophy and Disability (New York: Oxford University Press, 2020).

 Areas of interest